trembanis/election-blog/content/post/2024-12-07-campaign-narrative/index.md

 Bacon – the NE-2 representative who endorsed Trump in 2024 but rejected his efforts to overrule the vote in 2020 – [suggested](https://www.politico.com/news/magazine/2024/10/14/nebraska-2nd-district-battleground-00183400) that Trump was ahead with his nonpartisan constituents on policy but behind on “trust.”
 National Democrats, eager to win Bacon’s seat for themselves, were unsurprisingly uninterested in building a coalition with even the moderates of Nebraska’s GOP (except, of course, when they needed Republican state legislators to shoot down winner-take-all).
 Perhaps this reticence contributed to shaving down Harris’s margin in NE-2, where campaign messaging focused less on abortion and more on commonsense, democratic governance – an area where Trump is almost certainly committed to unpopular positions – could have lured Trump-weary Bacon voters.

+## Pork Barrel Spending

+Finally, let’s leave Omaha and take a quick detour to Fillmore County in good old NE-3 to discuss a missed opportunity for the Harris campaign to benefit from pork barrel spending.

+Fillmore County is rural county that is represented in Congress by Adrian Smith, a self-described "[staunch conservative](https://adriansmith.house.gov/about)."
+Fillmore [voted](https://electionresults.nebraska.gov/resultsCTY.aspx?type=PC&rid=12465&osn=93&map=CTY) overwhelmingly for Trump in 2024; Harris received just 22.2% of the two-party vote.
+All of that is to say, it would be farfetched to suggest that the Biden Administration had electoral gains in mind when it allocated a $5.4 million dollar grant to repair rail infrastructure in Fillmore.
+Yet if we set the administration’s intentions aside, Fillmore presents an interesting case study for the pork barrel theory articulated by [Kriner and Reeves](https://doi.org/10.1017/S0003055412000159) (2012).

+Kriner and Reeves argue that pork is most effective at increasing support for the incumbent party when the county benefiting is represented in Congress by a copartisan of the president, when the funding is given to a swing state, and when it is clearly communicated to voters that the incumbent party was responsible for the grant.
+None of these conditions appear to have been satisfied in the case of Fillmore’s grant: Smith is not a Democrat, Nebraska — NE-2 aside — is not a battleground, and an [article](https://nebraskaexaminer.com/briefs/federal-5-4m-grant-to-help-rehab-rail-line-in-nebraskas-fillmore-county/) in the Nebraska Examiner announcing the funding spends about as much time referencing Nebraska’s Republican Senators as it does the Biden Administration.
+It should come as little surprise, then, that Fillmore swung to the right in approximately equal measure to its neighbors in 2024 (see county-by-county swing map, above).

+To make a robust causal argument about the impact of federal funding on the vote in Fillmore would require a thoughtful matching procedure and should might be better analyzed at the precinct level.
+By mentioning this case, I mean only to raise the possibility that a lack of clarity about the Biden Administration’s involvement in federal grants could have contributed to Harris’s slight underperformance statewide relative to 538’s prediction.

 # Thank You

 Thank you for joining me this semester and on this detour into Nebraskan politics!